 Why and How: Improving Your Photos in 15 Steps – Part 2

 Tip #1: Creating Photos That Look Like You

 Be yourself.
 Do not try to be someone you are not.

-Tip 2: Mastering the Technique Perfectly
+Tip #2: Perfectly Mastering the Technique

-As I often say during my nature photo workshops, technique is a necessary but not sufficient condition for creating interesting photos.
+As I often say during my nature photo workshops, “Technique is a necessary but not sufficient condition for creating interesting photos.”

 Never forget that technique allows you to consolidate the foundations of your photographic building.

 Tip #3: Seek Inspiration

 Your photographs must have an emotional impact.

-Tip #6: Creating Beyond Illustrative Images
+Tip #6: Expanding Beyond Illustrative Images

-I recommend that you communicate your photographic vision.
+I recommend that you communicate your photographic vision with others.
 Talk.
 Express yourself.
 Do not hesitate to show your photos.
-If what you create inspires and pleases you, you will necessarily meet your audience because you will be able to defend your project.
+If what you create inspires and pleases you, you will likely encounter an interested audience because you can defend your project and support its ideas.

 Illustrative photographs have only one purpose: to illustrate a written statement.
 Nobody ever looks at the author of the picture except the one who has taken it.

 Tip #7: Photographing Iconic Scenes with a Single Idea

 The reason is simple.
 As I already mentioned in another article, we are all interested in only one thing: ourselves.